What is high cholesterol?

-There are three main types of cholesterol: high-density lipoprotein (HDL), low-density lipoprotein (LDL) and very-low-density lipoproteins (VLDL).
+There are two main types of cholesterol: high-density lipoprotein (HDL), which is known as the ‘good’ cholesterol, and low-density lipoprotein (LDL), which is the ‘bad’ cholesterol.

 Cholesterol is a fat-like, waxy substance in the blood which the liver produces.
 It is important for the body as it protects nerves, makes cell membranes and certain hormones.
 But high levels of cholesterol can be dangerous.